-10.5 Battery Recharging - Processes and Procedures
+10.2 Battery Recharging - Chargers, Processes and Procedures

-- The onus is on the teams to use safe and reliable battery chargers. - Teams will start the Trial with fully charged batteries. - All recharging is to be conducted in a designated area provided by the event organisers, and under constant supervision, to ensure charging is carried out in a safe manner. - The designated recharging area will not open until one hour after the trial start. - Batteries must be signed in and out via the designated marshal on duty at the time. - Any team found to be charging batteries not in the designated area will be penalised. - All battery chargers must be electrically tested and tagged.
-Only approved tagged chargers can be used. - Chargers must also be presented during Scrutineering for an extra Energy Breakthrough tag to be applied. - Battery chargers must be of a commercially available type. - The physical dimensions of the charger must not exceed 300 mm x 300 mm x 300 mm - Bare connections and alligator clips are strictly forbidden.
+- The onus is on the teams to use safe and reliable battery chargers.
+Battery chargers will be Inspected at scrutineering. - A mandatory briefing for ALL EEV team members will be held at the charging area prior to the Practice Session. - Teams are not permitted to use the charging area during the Practice Session. - Teams will start the Trial with fully charged batteries. - All recharging is to be conducted in a designated area provided by the event organisers, and under constant supervision, to ensure charging is carried out in a safe manner.
+Supervision will be provided by event organisers. - Chargers must be installed in the charging area by 9:00am on Saturday morning.
+The chargers will all be inspected by the on-site electrician to ensure they are not drawing excessive current and are safe.
+Any chargers not installed by this time will not be available for use during the trial. - All batteries must be signed in and out via the designated marshal on duty at the time.
+An event marshal will also check and monitor the safety of the batteries charging throughout the Trial. - Any team found to be charging batteries not in the designated area will be penalised. - All chargers must be electrically tested and tagged.
+Only approved tagged chargers can be used. - All chargers must also be presented during Scrutineering for an extra Energy Breakthrough tag to be applied. - Battery chargers must be of a commercially available type and must not be modified from OEM. - The physical dimensions of the charger must not exceed 300 mm x 300 mm x 300 mm - Bare connections and alligator clips are strictly forbidden.
 All connections must be made using a properly insulated electrical connector.
 Anderson plugs are the preferred type of connector. - Only one battery pack may be charged at a time.
-A battery pack is defined as the usual amount of batteries required to run the vehicle. - Teams will be provided with one power outlet in the charging area, which will be fitted with a digital readout. - Outlets are restricted to 4 amps (fused) or 720W whichever is the lower and officials will disconnect chargers drawing higher amp readings and notify the team. - Once kilowatt hour allocation has been used, the power outlet will shut off.
-Teams must remove their charging equipment from the container at this point.
+A battery pack is defined as the usual amount of batteries required to run the vehicle. - EEV teams will be provided with one power outlet in the charging area, which will be fitted with a digital readout. - Once kilowatt hour allocation has been used, the power outlet will be shut off.

-11 TRIAL POINT SCORING
+11. TRIAL POINT SCORING

-- The vehicle completing the greatest number of laps in each class in the Trial period scores the maximum points. - Other vehicles in each class score points for the number of laps completed in proportion to the number of laps. - In HPV Secondary, HPV Primary and EEV classes, the Endurance trial is worth 50 points. - In TRYathlon, the Endurance is worth 30 points.
+- The vehicle completing the greatest number of laps in each class in the Trial period scores the maximum points. - Other vehicles in each class score points for the number of laps completed in proportion to the number of laps. - In HPV Secondary, HPV Primary and EEV classes, the Endurance trial is worth 50 points. - In Tryathlon, the Endurance is worth 30 points.